Villa Taylor: History and description

 — —Churchill, in The Hinge of Fate, recalling his efforts to cajole President Roosevelt to visit Marrakesh.

+The villa was built in the new Lyautey-built Guéliz district between 1926 and 1927, and was designed in a mixed Art Deco and neo-Moorish style by Robert Poisson.
+Its most prominent feature was a five-story neo-Moorish tower, from which Churchill later painted Tower of the Koutoubia Mosque.
+The house was built by Moses Taylor, who died in 1928, and his wife, Edith Bishop Taylor.
+The Taylors spared no expense in decorating the house and its large gardens, which had views of Bab Doukkala, the city walls, and the Medina.
+In 1934, Edith donated a 1155 m² plot of the garden to the city of Marrakesh, which used the land to build a new street (now Rue Ibn Toumert).
+Edith remarried British-born railwayman G.J.
+Guthrie Nicholson in May 1938, and the couple relocated to Santa Barbara, California.
+Villa Taylor was left in the hands of a caretaker.

-The villa dates from the early 20th century.
-Sources vary as to whether it was built by Moses Taylor, or by his widow.
-At the outbreak of the Second World War, the house was requisitioned by the US Government, and Kenneth Pendar, an archaeologist, the US Vice-Consul and a secret agent was installed in residence.
+After Operation Torch, the house was requisitioned by the US Government, and Kenneth Pendar, an archaeologist, the US Vice-Consul and a secret agent was installed in residence.
 In January 1943, Franklin D. Roosevelt and Winston Churchill met at the Casablanca Conference, to determine the future direction of the war.
 At the conclusion of their summit, Churchill persuaded Roosevelt to undertake a short excursion to Marrakesh.
 Churchill had first visited the city in the winter of 1935-1936 and, despite initial reservations—“the crowds, the smells and the general discomfort for painting have repelled me”, he wrote—he stayed for three weeks and came to love the city he termed ‘The Paris of the Sahara’.
 He was determined that Roosevelt should share in his experiences.
 Roosevelt and Churchill were accommodated by Pendar at the Villa Taylor and, after experiencing the sunset from the villa's tower, enjoyed an evening of dinner and songs.
 After Roosevelt's departure the next day, Churchill remained at the villa, making plans for his travels and painting the Tower of the Koutoubia Mosque from the tower, the only picture he undertook during the war.
 (Note: Churchill subsequently presented the picture to President Roosevelt as a gift.
 It was later acquired by Angelina Jolie and achieved £7M, the highest price ever paid for a painting by Churchill, when auctioned by Jolie at Christie’s in 2021.)
 (Note: A very similar view, painted by Churchill in 1948, was presented to President Harry S. Truman.)